 Though we got a pat on the back from the winter sun chasers, our article left a large chunk of our reader base disenfranchised, i.e: those that actually love the crisp fresh cold of winter.

 If that’s you, we’re sorry and we’re making amends.

 Winter is a beautiful season and deserves its due.
 But just like everything else, some places in the world do it better.
-So, if you’d like to travel this winter season, here are the best places to go.
+So, if you’re planning to travel this coming winter season, here are the best places to go.

 Switzerland – Andermatt